-A wide range of high quality international e-resources is now available to faculty and students at Mandalay University and Yangon University.
+A wide range of high quality international e-resources is now available to faculty and students at partner universities through the eLibrary Myanmar project.
 View the full list here.

 - Access to a vast eLibrary is now available.
 Following negotiations with publishers, we have licensed and made available a comprehensive eLibrary containing over 10,000 full-text scholarly journals, more than 130,000 full-text academic e-books, and a vast range of other materials.

 - Single point of access to multiple e-resources.
-In order to promote discoverability and ease of use, content from the many individual e-resources can be cross-searched via a single EBSCO Discovery Service interface which has been customised for Mandalay University and Yangon University, and which includes their branding.
-Customised EBSCO Discovery Service interfaces will be available at Dagon University, Yadanabon University and the Yangon University of Economics shortly.
+In order to promote discoverability and usage, content from the many individual e-resources available in the eLibrary can be cross-searched via a single EBSCO Discovery Service interface which has been customised for each partner university.

 - Training for librarians, faculty and students.
 An extensive programme of e-resources training for librarians, faculty and students is being implemented by our three highly experienced local Project Coordinators.

 - Increased skills, capacity and confidence of librarians.
-Having received IT and e-resources training themselves, librarians are now helping our local Project Coordinators to provide training to faculty and students, as well as providing support to users in the library.
+Having received IT and e-resources training themselves, librarians at partner universities are now helping our local Project Coordinators to provide training to faculty and students, as well as providing support to users in the library.